cerbelding/medicalinformatics.mainzelliste/README.md

 ### rc 1.8.0

+Note: Not finished yet (Audittrail Feature is till yet not integrated)

 This release introduces a set of new features

 Privacy-preserving record linkage using Bloom filter instead of plain text